-Researchers identify phthalates in numeruous medicines and supplementsDecember 15th, 2011 in Health /
+Researchers identify phthalates in numeruous medicines and supplementsDecember 15, 2011 in Medicine & Health / Health

 Researchers from Boston University's Slone Epidemiology Center (SEC), in collaboration with Harvard School of Public Health, have found numerous prescription and over-the-counter drugs and supplements use certain chemicals called phthalates as inactive ingredients in their products.
 The findings appear on-line in Environmental Health Perspectives.